ripenedcat/azure_monitor/Python_Otel_Troubleshooter/README.md

 ## Usage
-1. Download troubleshooter.py and put it into your project directory
+1. Download `troubleshooter.py` and put it into your project directory
-2. Import this file
+2. Please import this file before calling `configure_azure_monitor`, as the import of this file itself sets the logging mode to debug.
 ``` python
 import troubleshooter
 ```